Updated: Apr 27

 3. Meet Your Ideal Clients' Expectations

 Another reason you cannot ignore inbound marketing is that now people are expecting to build a relationship with you, and trust you, and already get something from you BEFORE they make any kind of purchase.
-Their expectations of dealing with service-based entrepreneurs have changed.
+Their expectations of dealing with businesses have changed.
 So at this point, if your competitors are offering free value with their blogs or video content, you’re already behind.
 Now, don’t get discouraged because it's never too late to start.
 But you definitely don’t want to skip inbound marketing.

 4. Inbound is Evergreen